 Use Clear Terms of Business with Clients

-Well-drafted terms of business that define your screening responsibilities, liability limitations, and guarantee terms help manage your exposure.
-Ensure clients understand what checks you will and will not perform, and document any client-specific screening requirements.
+Well-drafted terms of business that define your screening responsibilities, liability limitations and guarantee terms help manage your exposure.
+Make sure clients understand which checks you will and will not perform, and document any client-specific requirements.

 5